uplol/ris_live/README.md

 > **Warning**
 >
-> Only intended to server as a simple POC
+> Only intended to serve as a simple POC

 Example pipeline to ingest [RIS Live](https://ris-live.ripe.net/) BGP messages into [Clickhouse](https://clickhouse.com/) using [Vector](https://vector.dev/)